vv9k/docker-api-rs/README.md

 ## Usage

-Many small runnable example programs can be found in this repository's [examples directory](https://github.com/wojciechkepka/docker-api-rs/tree/master/examples).
+Examples for most API endpoints can be found in the [examples directory](https://github.com/wojciechkepka/docker-api-rs/tree/master/examples).

 ## Notice